Published on 25 October 2021

 • 9% of 12th graders acknowledged abuse during their lifetime.

 Education is crucial to stop your teen from doing drugs.
 Talk to your teen repeatedly about the dangers of abusing prescription drugs.
-When an abuse issue arises, know the warning signs so that you can act swiftly.
+When an abuse issue arises, know the warning signs to act swiftly.

 • Track and monitor usage carefully to detect any missing tablets.

-• Keep an eye out for indications of use, such as empty prescription bottles and missing cash.
+• Look for indications of use, such as empty prescription bottles and missing cash.

 Long-Term Exposure To Diazepam

-Inevitably, long-term use of Valium also makes it challenging to abruptly cease using the medication, notwithstanding the decline in the person's quality of life.
-The Daily Mail warns that Valium is "more addictive than heroin" in this sense, citing the case of a woman who was given diazepam to deal with the despair brought on by the end of her marriage.
+Inevitably, long-term use of Diazepam also makes it challenging to stop using the medication, notwithstanding the decline in the person's quality of life.
+The Daily Mail warns that Diazepam is "more addictive than heroin" in this sense, citing the case of a woman who was given Diazepam to deal with the despair brought on by the end of her marriage.

 That was the beginning of a 10-year habit.
 She had a heart attack, memory and speech issues, and muscle spasms that prevented her from climbing a stairway when she reduced her dose.